imUmer/Universal-Windows-Plateform-calculator-UMP/README.md

 ### how to clone a project

-1. Click on the `Code` button (Green Colored ) and copy the HTTPS link
+1. Click on the `Code ▼` button (Green Colored ) and copy the HTTPS link
 2. Go to your and local directory(folder) where you want to clone it
 3. open the command promnt from that directory
 4. type the command " git clone [paste the copied link] " and press enter